The Global Solutions to Cartan's Realization Problem: -structure algebroids and connections

-Under the correspondence between $G$-structure groupoids and $G$-structure algebroids given by Proposition \ref{prop:G:structures:integrable}, if a connection $\Omega$ on $\G$ corresponds to a connection $\omega$ on $A$, then the associated torsions $\Tors(\Omega)$ and $\Tors(\omega)$ correspond to each other, so that:
+Under the correspondence between $G$-structure groupoids and $G$-structure algebroids given by Proposition \ref{prop:G:structures:integrable}, if a connection $\Omega$ on $\G$ corresponds to a connection $\omega$ on $A$, then the associated torsions $\Tors(\Omega)$ and $\Tors(\omega)$ correspond to each other:

 Moreover, we have the infinitesimal versions of the 2nd structure equation and Bianchi's identity.
 We leave the (easy) proof to the reader.

 \begin{prop} Let $A\to X$ be a $G$-structure algebroid with connection $H$.
 Then the tautological 1-form $\theta$, the connection 1-form $\omega$ and its torsion satisfy: \begin{enumerate}[(i)] \item {\bf 2nd structure equation}: